Discrete sets definable in strong expansions of ordered Abelian groups: Fine Structure for Discrete Sets in the Burden Case

-If $E$ is unbounded in $R$, definable, and $\eta$-pseudo-arithmetic then by Lemma \ref{groupish} $E \cup -E$ is an $\eta$-integer-like subgroup of $R$.
-Furthermore if $F$ is any other definable $\eta$-pseudo-arithmetic set with smallest element $0$ then $F \subseteq E$ by Lemma \ref{trunc}.
-We aim to show that in general there is an unbounded $\eta$-integer-like subgroup $G \subseteq R$ so that $E \subseteq G$ for all $\eta$-pseudo-arithmetic sets definable sets $E$ with smallest element $0$.
+If a definable, discrete, $\eta$-pseudo-arithmetic set $E \subseteq R^{\geq 0}$ is unbounded and has minimal element $0$ then by Lemma \ref{groupish} $E \cup -E$ is an $\eta$-integer-like subgroup of $R$.
+Furthermore if $F$ is any other definable $\eta$-pseudo-arithmetic set with smallest element $0$ then $F$ is an initial segment of $E$ by Lemma \ref{trunc}.
+We aim to show that in general there is an unbounded $\eta$-integer-like subgroup $G \subseteq R$ so that for all $E$, an $\eta$-pseudo-arithmetic set with smallest element $0$, $E$ is an initial segment of $G^{\geq 0}$.
 Of course $G$ will typically not be definable.

-\begin{lem} There is an unbounded $\eta$-integer like subgroup, $G$, with $E \subseteq G$ for all $\eta$-pseudo-arithmetic definable sets $E$ with smallest element $0$. \end{lem}
+\begin{lem} Suppose that $\eta \in R$ and there is a definable $\eta$-pseudo-arithmetic set.
+Then there is an unbounded $\eta$-integer-like subgroup, $G$, so that for all $\eta$-pseudo-arithmetic definable sets $E$ with smallest element $0$, $E$ an initial segment of $G^{\geq 0}$. \end{lem}